eagle-ai/eagle-ai.github.io/tutorial-notificationplugin.md

 ### Eagle Notification Plugins

 [Eagle Notification Plugin](https://cwiki.apache.org/confluence/display/EAG/Alert+notification+plugin) provides an interface for users to consume Eagle alerts.
 When define a policy, a user can add an arbitrary number of notification plugin instances.
-By default, Eagle supports three types of notification: EagleStore, Kafka and Email.
+By default, Eagle supports three types of notification: EagleStore, Kafka[^KAFKA] and Email.

 * EagleStore: Alerts will be persisted into the underlying database via eagle.
 	* no configuration is needed.